shajra/shajra-provisioning/README.md

 # Ideas for the future<a id="sec-6"></a>

-When provisioning with Nix we try to do everything we possible can with files built out in `/nix/store` that we then symlink to.
+When provisioning with Nix we try to do everything we possibly can with files built out in `/nix/store` that we then symlink to.

-However, there's some limitations to this approach.
-Fundamental to Nix, `/nix/store` has two very important properties:
+However, there are some limitations to this approach.
+Fundamental to Nix, `/nix/store` has two fundamental properties:

 -   it's read-only
 -   it's publicly visible.

 The fact that it's read-only provides some impedance when dealing with mutable configuration.
-Mutable configuration is generally something to avoid, but it's just hard to completely avoid when provisioning machines.
+Mutable configuration is generally something to avoid, but it's hard to avoid when provisioning machines completely.

 Home Manager has a system of activation scripts that are run after provisioning symlinks back to `/nix/store`.
-These side-effecting scripts enable us to do things like cycle services on/off for the new configuration to take place.
+These side-effecting scripts enable things like cycling services on/off for a new configuration.

-However, we can do more with these scripts provided we work hard to make sure they are robust and idemopotent.
-We absolutely don't want to abuse this escape hatch, but here's some things that would be possible:
+However, we can do more with activation scripts provided we work hard to make sure they are robust and idemopotent.
+We don't want to abuse this escape hatch, but here are some things that would be possible:

--   We can pointing symlinks not only to `/nix/store` but also relatively within the home directory.

 -   We can check out "live repositories" to a specified version.
-Sometimes these repositories by design are expected to have mutable state maintained within them during runtime.
+Sometimes, these repositories are designed to maintain a mutable state during runtime.
 This is the case with Spacemacs and Spacevim, for instance.
-Both of these projects configure a `.gitignore` file to ignore this mutable runtime state.
+These projects configure a `.gitignore` file to ignore their respective mutable runtime state.

--   Finally, we can do secrets management without worrying about having to encrypt secrets that might be visible from `/nix/store` or elsewhere.
-I should be able to transiently pull a secret from a trusted value, and prepare it appropriately on the target system.
-This might involve weaving the secret with a template built out in `/nix/store`.
+-   We can manage secrets without worrying about encrypting secrets that might be visible from `/nix/store` or elsewhere.
+I should be able to transiently pull a secret from a trusted value and prepare it appropriately on the target system.
+This might involve weaving the secret with a template installed in `/nix/store`.
 We just have to be careful that the secret stays out of `/nix/store`, only persisting in its target destination.

 This last possibility is big for me.
 Even if modern encryption is highly unlikely to be cracked, keeping encrypted secrets in public spaces is strictly less secure than hiding them behind other barriers.
 Security is a complicated field, and we shouldn't compromise our expectations merely because our provisioning tools are missing a feature.

-It's true that I could just call another script after the normal provisioning ones, but this just adds more steps.
-Also, there's benefits to configuring these activation scripts as a declaratively used NixOS-style module.
+I could call another script after the Nix-based provisioning scripts.
+But this adds more steps.
+Also, there are benefits to configuring these activation scripts as a declaratively used NixOS-style module.

 # Release<a id="sec-7"></a>

-The "main" branch of the repository on GitHub has the latest released version of this code.
+The "main" branch of the GitHub repository has the latest version of this code.
 There is currently no commitment to either forward or backward compatibility.

 "user/shajra" branches are personal branches that may be force-pushed to.
 The "main" branch should not experience force-pushes and is recommended for general use.